slackapi/template-announcement-approvals/README.md

     * `SLACK_SIGNING_SECRET`: Your app's Signing Secret (available on the **Basic Information** page)
 1. If you're running the app locally:
     * Start the app (`npm start`)

+On Slack client, "invite" your bot to appropriate channels.
+The bot cannot post messages to the channels where the bot is not added.

 ## The app sequence diagram